MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

     * All integrations referenced in the selected dialogs.
 * During the import:
     * The order of the interactions is maintained.
-    * The assignments (IDs) of domains, intents, and entities are maintained.
+    * The associations of domains, intents, and entities to interactions are maintained.
 * If you import a dialog that uses a knowledge base integration, and that knowledge base is owned by another bot developer and isn't [public](knowledge-base-knowledge-bases.html#configure-knowledge-base-settings), you can still use the integration in the bot, but you can't view or edit that knowledge base in the Knowledge Base application.

 {: .important}